mjborelli/ECO-395M-Homework-3/R Script/Data_Mining_HW_3.md

     ##          fashion   small_business
     ##       1.99441344      -0.05777160

-There are 817 accounts in this cluster, or approximately 10.46% of our sample.
-This cluster is centered around people who post more about food, sports, school, religion, family, and parenting.
-We would likely identify this cluster as parents considering the higher-than-average frequencies of school, family, and parenting.
-Marketing for these groups could invoke the health benefits of NutrientH20 products for children, since parents would but for themselves and for their children.
-As well, since this category contains people who post a lot of sports content, endorsements from sports celebrities could be influential for this cluster.
+There are 817 accounts in this cluster, or approximately 14.4% of our sample.
+Accounts in this sample have relative high amounts of cooking, fashion, and beauty content compared to the rest of the sample.
+This signifies a focus on beauty and lifestyle, potentially having crossover influence with Instagram as well.
+For accounts in this cluster, advertisements or partnerships that focus on the health benefits of NutrientH20 would be the best strategy.

-### Cluster 4 - General
+### Cluster 2 - Working Professionals

     ##          chatter   current_events           travel    photo_sharing
     ##      -0.37096498      -0.10691954       0.96819253      -0.47852966